 The required dose of CBD can vary from one person to the next.
-This is because the compound affects everyone differently depending on the health of the liver, digestive tract, and genetic variability in the endocannabinoid function throughout the body.
+This is because the compound affects everyone differently depending on the health of the liver, your prescriptions, digestive tract, and genetic variability in the endocannabinoid function throughout the body.

 For this reason, most people need to do some trial and error when trying CBD for the first time.